RayHightower/RayHightower.com/_posts/2022-09-29-achieve-more-measure-the-gain.markdown

 After the 5-minute alarm went off, the coach would set a 10-minute timer.
 For the next ten minutes, players were required to talk about the good things that happened during the game.

 After the 10-minute alarm sounded, the coach set a 20-minute timer.
-During this session, players were asked to point out the good things that other players did during the game.
+During the 20-minute session, players were asked to point out the good things done by other players during the game.

 Once the players learned to stay focused on the items they could control (mindset and endurance), they began to win.